Disarmonia Mundi: The Isolation Game

-Prior to the release of The Isolation Game, Disarmonia Mundi released a remastered edition of their debut album, Nebularium, in double disc packaging, with the second disc containing six songs that were b-sides to album recording sessions.
+Before the release of The Isolation Game, Disarmonia Mundi released a remastered edition of their debut album, Nebularium, in double disc packaging, with the second disc containing six songs that were b-sides to album recording sessions.
 The second disc was called The Restless Memoirs EP.
 The re-release package was published by Coroner Records on 26 June 2009.

 Cold Inferno and The Dormant Stranger

 Following the 16 March 2015 announcement, the band's next album, Cold Inferno, was released on 9 June 2015.
-Like on The Isolation Game, the majority of vocals on Cold Inferno were handled by Claudio, with Ettore providing clean vocals, and Speed appearing as guest on a couple of tracks, while all the instrumental parts were recorded and produced by Ettore at The Metal House studio.
+Like on The Isolation Game, Ravinale handled the majority of vocals, with Rigotti providing clean vocals, and Strid guesting on a couple of tracks, while Rigotti recorded and produced all the instrumental parts at The Metal House studio.

-On 21 February 2025, it was announced that the band's new album, The Dormant Stranger, will be released the following month on 21 March 2025, their first album in a decade since Cold Inferno.
+On 21 February 2025, it was announced that the band's new album, The Dormant Stranger, would be released the following month on 21 March 2025, their first album in a decade since Cold Inferno.

-“The Dormant Stranger” has been met with general positive reviews and enthusiasm from fans, showcasing the classic Swedish melodeath sound the band has proposed since "Fragments Of D-Generation" onwards.
+The Dormant Stranger met generally positive reviews and enthusiasm from fans, showcasing the classic Swedish melodeath sound the band has proposed since "Fragments Of D-Generation" onwards.

 Side Projects

-On 10 November 2011, Ettore and Claudio announced on their Myspace page that they had formed a new band with NeroArgento and the American professional skateboarder Elliot Sloan, called The Stranded.
-On 2 July 2012, The Stranded released the album Survivalism Boulevard on Coroner Records; this album has been met with a general positive feedback.
-After the first album the band has not given any more signs of life and there is no further news regarding a possible continuation of the activity.
+On 10 November 2011, Rigotti and Ravinale announced on their Myspace page that they had formed a new band with NeroArgento and American professional skateboarder Elliot Sloan, called The Stranded.
+On 2 July 2012, The Stranded released the album Survivalism Boulevard on Coroner Records.
+This album has met generally positive feedback.
+After the first album, the band has not given any more signs of life and there is no further news regarding a possible continuation of the activity.

 Over the years singer Claudio Ravinale has formed several side projects.
 The industrial metal band The Silverblack with producer and multi-instrumentalist NeroArgento which released the following albums: "The Silverblack" (2014), "The Grand Turmoil" (2015), "Rain On A Wedding Day" (2018), "Prototype 6:17" (2019), "Judgment" (2022) and "Serenades Of Hate" (2024).
 The horror metal band Infernalizer which released two albums: "The Ugly Truth" (2021) and "After Dark" (2023) and the horror punk metal band 5 Star Grave which recorded three albums "Corpse Breed Syndrome" (2008), "Drugstore Hell" (2012) and "The Red Room" (2017) before suspending their activity indefinitely.